NerdNu/MobLimiter/README.md

 The `limits` block allows you to specify limits that apply to individual mob types.
 These inherit the values defined in `defaults`, overriding the values.

+Mob types are named using their Bukkit EntityType string, with the exception of `dyed_sheep` targeting sheep that have a dye color applied.

 ```
 limits:
   skeleton: